 CAA is proud to join forces with Jennifer Botterill, three-time Olympic gold medalist, five-time world champion hockey star, and former CAA School Safety Patroller, to spread the word about Canada's longest running school safety program, and to provide tips for parents and students.
 For more on Jennifer's experience with the CAA School Safety Patrol Program, view her video.
 To find out more about Jennifer Botterill please visit www.jenniferbotterill.com or follow her on Twitter at @JenBotterill.

 School Safety Patrol Jamboree

 CAA Saskatchewan also hosts an annual Provincial School Safety Patrol Jamboree to recognize and honour volunteer patrollers for helping their fellow students learn more about pedestrian and traffic safety.
-Held every May since 1990 in Regina (in conjunction with Provincial School Safety Patrol Week), the Jamboree is attended by more than 120 patrollers and chaperons.
-The agenda includes visits to the Legislative Building, Government House and the Saskatchewan Science Centre, as well as entertainment and other fun activities.
+Held every May since 1990 in Regina (in conjunction with Provincial School Safety Patrol Week), the CAA Jamboree is attended by more than 120 patrollers and chaperones.
+The agenda includes visits to Government House and the Saskatchewan Science Centre, as well as entertainment and other fun activities.

 2014 School Safety Patrol Jamboree